 About Duncan Stoddart

-I have extensive training and experience of working with different types anxiety, depression, relationship difficulties, and stress.
+I have extensive training and experience of working with anxiety, depression, relationship difficulties, and stress.

 I work as a Person-Centred or Client-Centred therapist and clinical supervisor.
 I offer daytime appointments on Mondays, Tuesdays and Thursdays, until late afternoon.

-Client-Centred therapy emphasises a therapeutic relationship in which a person may learn to draw from, and trust, inner resources that serve as a means of changing emotional and behavioural patterns recognised as unhelpful or problematic.
+Client-Centred therapy is based on a therapeutic relationship in which a person may learn to draw from, and trust, inner resources that serve as a means of changing emotional and behavioural patterns recognised as unhelpful or problematic.

 Accredited at senior level, I supervise other counsellors, psychotherapists and clinical therapists working in the Telford, Wrekin and Shropshire areas.
 I have worked as a psychotherapist and counsellor in universities, mental health agencies, and in the private sector.

-Previously a Teaching Fellow on the Counselling & Psychotherapy degree programme at the University of Warwick, I facilitated and taught trainee counsellors on this nationally recognised and BACP accredited course.
+I previously taught at the University of Warwick on the Counselling & Psychotherapy degree programme.
+I facilitated and taught trainee counsellors on this nationally recognised and BACP accredited course.
 I have over 20 years experience of consultancy and coaching for individuals from public and private organisations.
 I have appeared on BBC Radio Shropshire sharing my perspective and experience on men's mental health and anger management.

 I am a fully accredited member of the BACP (British Association for Counselling & Psychotherapy), and registered with the Professional Standards Authority (PSA).